 We are dependent on third-parties in our supply chain, including manufacturers, service providers, and other vendors, and the processes that they employ to make major and minor components of our products, and this dependence exposes us to risks associated with regulatory requirements, delivery schedules, manufacturing capability, quality control, quality assurance and costs.
 We make periodic changes within our supply chain, for example, as our business needs evolve; and/or if a third party does not perform as agreed or desired; and/or if we decide to add an additional manufacturer, service provider, or vendor where we were previously single sourced; and/or if processes are altered to meet evolving scale requirements.
-For instance, the Company is harmonizing its US and European product supply chains by adding a supplier and a manufacturing process to the list of approved suppliers and processes for the production of the $AC5^{\textcircled{R}}$ Topical Gel that it intends to sell in the United States.
-The Company filed documentation with the FDA related to these supply chain changes or resulting product will prove acceptable to us.
+For instance, the Company harmonized its US and European product supply chains by adding a supplier and additional manufacturing processes to the list of approved suppliers and processes for the production of the AC5 Topical Advanced Wound System that is commercially available in the United States.
+The Company filed documentation with the FDA related to these supply chain changes and announced on March 23, 2020 that the FDA provide the required clearance to market with the supply chain and manufacturing process.
+We cannot yet provide assurance that the changes or resulting product will prove acceptable to us.